Sam Jahara (UKCP Registered Psychotherapist)

 Training, qualifications & experience

 I have trained and worked as a clinician in Australia, Germany and The Netherlands, as well as in the UK.
 I have previously worked in the charity sector and as part of a multi-disciplinary mental health team in the NHS.
-I currently work in private practice and run a multi-disciplinary counselling and psychotherapy practice based in Hove and Lewes.
+I am the co-owner of Brighton and Hove Psychotherapy, a counselling and psychotherapy practice based in Hove and Lewes.

 My academic and professional training in this field includes: